sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-graphical3-newcolumns/data-warehouse-cloud-graphical3-newcolumns.md

 > Note that if you want to restore all hidden columns at once, simply delete the system generated projection node.
 You can now deploy the table as usual.

-> You can alter the primary key of a table in data builder of SAP Data Warehouse Cloud, even if the table already contains data and even if you have added a new column.
+> You can alter the primary key of a table in data builder of SAP Datasphere, even if the table already contains data and even if you have added a new column.
 The system validates new primary keys and checks tables for null values and uniqueness of the record sets.
 Also, the system supports compound and or multiple primary keys to adapt to the table data and modeling requirements.
 At the same time, it prevents you to enter data sets into an already existing data set if it is not unique.

   <!-- border -->![Primary Key](Picture6.png)